Updated: Feb 20

 How we choose to manage it is what can make the difference, the following tips may help;

-With Timeboxing you not only diarise your to do list, you set time aside for the priority tasks.
-When you know everything has been scheduled in you only have to focus on the current scheduled task.
+With Timeboxing you not only diarise your to-do list, you also set time aside for the priority tasks.
+When you know everything has been scheduled in you only have to focus on the currently scheduled task.

 Whilst I looked at my calendar for the week and it looked crazy busy with very few gaps I also knew that all the important things that needed to be done had been scheduled.

 I didn’t need to worry about when I was going to find time to get something on the ‘to-do’ list done as I knew that time had been allocated.